Skip to Content

 Differences Between Manufactured, Mobile and Modular Housing

-Manufactured homes are single or multi-width units that are constructed offsite and transported to the property.
-To be eligible for a USDA loan, these homes need to be attached to a permanent foundation.
-A red certification label must also be displayed on the exterior of each transportable section.
-The certification label must be affixed in a visible location and remain visible to complete the installation of the home at the designated site.
+Manufactured homes are single or multi-width units constructed off-site and transported to the property.
+To be eligible for a USDA loan Manufactured Home, these homes must be attached to a permanent foundation and have a so-called “HUD tag,” a red plate attached to the outside of the vehicle.

-For modular or manufactured housing to be eligible for USDA financing, the property must meet certain requirements first.
+For modular or manufactured housing to be eligible for USDA Manufactured Home Loans, the property must first meet certain requirements.

-The housing unit must be built within the last 12 months and purchased from an approved dealer or contractor.
+1. The Unit.
+Manufactured single-wide homes must be at least 12 feet wide, while double-wide homes must be at least 20 feet wide.
+The home must have at least 400 square feet of interior space.
+The unit must be built within the last 12 months and purchased from an approved dealer or contractor.
 The unit must be new and never installed or occupied at any other site or location.
-Manufactured single-wide homes must be at least 12 feet wide and have a minimum of 400 square feet of living space.
-Double-wide homes must be at least 20 feet wide.
+Tow hitches or running gear must be removed.

-The home must meet all Federal Manufactured Home Construction and Safety Standards (FMHCSS), which dictate how the property should be manufactured, constructed and installed.
+2. Safety.
+The home must meet all Federal Manufactured Home Construction and Safety Standards (FMHCSS).
+These rules dictate how the property should be manufactured, constructed and installed.

-As with a traditional home purchase, USDA lenders will order an appraisal of any modular or manufactured property to ensure it meets all appropriate financing standards and assess its current market condition.
+4. Appraisal.
+As with a traditional home purchase, USDA lenders will order an appraisal for any modular or manufactured property to ensure it meets all appropriate financing requirements.
+You want an appraisal as a buyer to assure you are not overpaying for the property.

 USDA Loan Restrictions